Personal profile

 Teaching

-Dr. Erin La Cour holds the Basic and Senior Teaching Qualifications (BKO and SKO) and teaches in the BA programme Literature and Society, the MA programme Literature in a Visual Culture, and the RMA programme Literary Studies.
-She is also the faculty advisor for the creative writing and experimental image/text journal Expanded Field.
+I hold the Basic and Senior Teaching Qualifications (BKO and SKO) and teach in the BA programme Literature and Society and the MA programme Literature in a Visual Culture.

 Ancillary activities